 - Medication Errors

 These are preventable issues that shouldn’t be happening.
-If you have concerns about the treatment of your loved one whether at Symphony at Aria or another nursing home, don’t hesitate to contact us at Levin & Perconti online or call us at 877-374-1417 for a no cost, no obligation, fully confidential consultation.
-Taking action may save your loved one from negligent care, abuse, and may even save their life.
+If you have concerns about the treatment of your loved one whether at Symphony at Aria or another nursing home, don’t hesitate to contact us at Levin & Perconti online or call us at 877-374-1417 for a no-cost, no-obligation, fully confidential consultation.
+Taking action may save your loved one from negligent care, and abuse, and may even save their life.

 Disclaimer: The above inspection findings are taken from public sources, including the Illinois Department of Health and from Medicare inspection conducted at the facility.
 Levin & Perconti cannot confirm that this page’s content represents the latest information available.
 The inspection findings published here are not complete.
 You may find the most up to date information at www.il.gov or medicare.gov.
 Any deficiencies/citations listed on this page may have been corrected or substantially corrected after the date of the inspection and the date of publishing this material.
 This page is a legal advertisement and a resource of information for visitors.
 This material is not endorsed by the facility identified or by any governmental agency.
 Levin and Perconti does not have any affiliation with the facility mentioned.

 Not only were they so professional but also so caring and thoughtful.
 It was very difficult going over the facts in our mother's case but they were so compassionate and understanding and allowed us to be with them every step of the way.
 We were able to sit in on the depositions and we were really able to see how hard they worked on our behalf.